tobeyadr/mailhawk/readme.txt

 5. Prevent abusers from tarnishing your sender reputation by blacklisting offenders.

 == Changelog ==

+= 1.3.5 (2025-09-15) =
+* TWEAKED New webhook verification since SHA1 is now deprecated on many systems.

 = 1.3.4.1 (2025-08-07) =
 * UPDATED Repository plugin name.